mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "We have an arrangement.
 We're both happy with it."

     "What do you think he'll do the minute someone else comes along?
-What did he do to Casra when Lissa came along."
+What did he do to Casra when Shinna came along."

     Ginnu kept walking with hae head faced forward, and a pout on hae lips.